Strategies for Inclusive Faculty/Staff Recruitment & Hiring

 - Review of diversity of candidates invited to on-campus interviews.

 At any stage of the process, committees are encouraged to invite candidates to meet with ODI (particularly those invited to on-campus interviews).
+ODI is here to serve as a resource.

 After the Search

 ODI welcomes and encourages debriefing meetings with committee chairs and members of the Search Committee.
-In addition, chairs are encouraged to debrief with other university leaders including Deans, Associate Deans, etc.
+In addition, chairs are encouraged to debrief with other university leaders including Deans, Associate Deans, managers, etc.

-- Academic units and departments should consider contacting short-listed (conference interviewees, phone or Skype interviewees, etc.) or on-campus applicants from underrepresented groups who did not receive offers for notification of their status.
+- Academic units and departments should consider contacting short-listed (conference interviewees, phone or Skype/Zoom interviewees, etc.) or on-campus applicants from underrepresented groups who did not receive offers for notification of their status.
 This may allow the department to maintain an open relationship with promising candidates for future searches.

 - Communication should be maintained with promising candidates from underrepresented groups for future searches.